NIEM/IEPD-Java-Bindings/README.md

 ### Future capabilities
 * Setup unpacking IEPD from ZIP or URL, so you do not have to copy schema document files in.
 * Create some generic Web services that can be generated from an IEPD (possibly another project).
-* Update Random data generator to handle NIEM/XML specific cases
+* Update Random data generator to handle NIEM/XML specific cases.
 * Setup randomly generated dates to use reasonable values.